I have been recently thinking about the opportunity to use a Cloud IDE for my personal coding projects.

-I made the choice to not use an Saas CI/CD solution since their pricing are quite unreasonable.
-If you doubt of it, just have a look on Travis.ci pricing.
+I made the choice to not use a Saas CI/CD solution since their pricing is quite unreasonable.
+If you doubt it, just have a look at Travis.ci pricing.

 It just plain cheaper to build a dedicated server on OVH and set up your Jenkins X + Kubernetes.

 Therefore I have simply deployed at that time, Jenkins 2.0, some useful plugins and deployed in few hours scripts to deploy automatically my new projects using Node.JS, PM2, and Vue.js